Why Does My Email Look Different In Outlook?

 Despite their popularity, Microsoft’s Outlook 2007, 2010, 2013 and 2016 are four of the biggest offenders when it comes to email formatting.

-7 Tips to Make Sure Your Email Doesn't Look Different in Outlook
+6 Tips to Make Sure Your Email Doesn't Look Different in Outlook

 Publishing and testing with Outlook

-- Testing Software - Use testing software like Litmus or Email on Acid to test your emails across Outlook versions before you send.
+1. Testing Software - Use testing software like Litmus or Email on Acid to test your emails across Outlook versions before you send.

 Go to Tools menu, then Options item and then click on Mail Format tab.
-Make sure that both check boxes that reference Microsoft Word are unticked.
+Make sure that both checkboxes that reference Microsoft Word are unticked.
 This will allow Outlook to use its own faster and more lightweight editor instead.

-- Outlooks Poor Support for Padding and Margin Attributes – This can be patchy, so if you’re having trouble getting an image to sit in the right place, we suggest laying things out in a table.
+3. Poor Support for Padding and Margin Attributes – This can be patchy, so if you’re having trouble getting an image to sit in the right place, we suggest laying things out in a table.

-- Image Borders – The HTML code for image borders is not supported by Word.
+4. Image Borders – The HTML code for image borders is not supported by Word.
 Consider adding the border to the image itself.

-- Animated GIFs – Animated GIFs will not play in the inbox, only the first frame will show.
+5. Animated GIFs – Animated GIFs will not play in the inbox, only the first frame will show.

-- Gaps in Email Content– The Word engine renders long emails just like a multi-page Word document.
+6. Gaps in Email Content– The Word engine renders long emails just like a multi-page Word document.
 This can result in a ‘page break’ in exceptionally long content, about 1800 pixels down the page.

 How Does Outlook Differ From Other Email Providers?
 (Gmail, Yahoo, Hotmail)

 For reasons known only to a mystical inner cabal at Microsoft, these four use the Microsoft Word engine to render HTML emails.

 The bane of email designers all over the world.
-There are certain elements of HTML and CSS that Microsoft Word does not support, which can cause display discrepancies in your emails.
+Using a word processor means that some HTML and CSS is not supported, which can cause display discrepancies in your emails.